radio-astro-tools/statcont/README.md

 STATCONT requires of a directory data where the files to be processed are stored.
 By executing STATCONT, another directory called products will be generated.
-The files to be processed, can be directly saved in data or in subdirectories.
-In the examples provided here, we have a set of single-spectrum files (in ASCII format) saved in `SPEC_TESTS` and `SPINDEX`, and FITS cubes in `MAP_TESTS`.
+The files to be processed, can be directly saved in the data directory or in subdirectories within data.
+In the examples provided here, we have a set of single-spectrum files (in ASCII format) saved in the subdirectories `SPEC_TESTS` and `SPINDEX`, and a FITS cube in the subdirectory `MAP_TESTS`.

 Determining the continuum in single spectrum files (ASCII files)